 Our other main venue is a purpose built modern arts centre with lift access and nearby on-street parking.
 For full information on access at An Lanntair please go to their website www.lanntair.com.
 Town venues and community halls used are similarly accessible, with appropriate toilet facilities.

 Use of lighting

-Flicker, laser, strobe and other lighting effects may be in use at the Festival site and other venues dependant on the show.
+Flicker, laser, strobe and other lighting effects may be in use at the various stages and other venues dependant on the show.

 Personal Assistant Ticket Scheme

 In our commitment to make the Festival main arena accessible for everyone, we will provide ticket holders who are in receipt of disability benefits with one free ticket for a personal assistant.
 Benefits include Disability Living Allowance at medium or higher rate, Attendance Allowance and Personal Independence Payments.
 We will ask you to show us your letter confirming benefit when you collect your tickets.

 To get the free carer ticket, book tickets for your party but DO NOT BOOK THE CARER.
-On receiving your ticket confirmation send an email to the office headed ‘Personal Carer’ and ask us to add a carer to your booking.
+On receiving your ticket confirmation send an email to office headed ‘Personal Carer’ and ask us to add a carer to your booking.
 Do this AS SOON AS YOU RECEIVE CONFIRMATION and we’ll take care of the rest.
 When collecting your tickets you should present a copy of your most recent entitlement letter from the Department of Work and Pensions.

 Viewing Areas (VA)